andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-to-unwrap-multiple-optionals-with-one-if-let-in-swift.md

 Unwrapping multiple optionals with a single if-let statement is pretty easy: `if` followed by a series of `let [constantName] = [optionalName]` statements, separated by commas.

 The behavior is similar to using the `&&` operator in a normal `if` condition.
-It's like saying &#8220;if this optional is non-nil AND this optional is non-nil, then do this&#8221;
+It's like saying "if this optional is non-nil AND this optional is non-nil, then do this&#8221;

 If you expect to work with one of the optionals in the list even if the other is nil, you're going to need to split that up into multiple if-lets: